ttltrk/TTT/BLK/BLK/BLK.md

 ```

 hash = block number + nonce + data + previous hash
-!!! with the nonce we can manipulate the hash - we need the smallest hash !!!
+!!! with the nonce we can manipulate the hash - we need the smallest hash (smallest size = bit)!!!

 a hash is a number